sys1yagi/fragment-creator/README.md

 Fragment Creator is a code generation library to manage fragment class creation and arguments for Android.

-I write newInstance method on Fragment.
-Then, call Fragment#getArguments() and call a get method that is adapted parameter type (ex getString(), getParcelable()).
+I wrote the newInstance method every time when declaring the new Fragment.
+Then, call `Fragment#getArguments()` and call a get method that is adapted parameter type (ex. getString(), getParcelable()).
 It's so a boring boilerplate code.

 This library helps you to manage fragment class creation and arguments.